-- If you need more than these two sessions of 50 minutes, you will have to organize yourselves and meet again if necessary.
+- If you need more than these sessions you will have to organize yourselves and meet again if necessary.
 This will be the only official class time set aside for planning. - You don't have to meet in the classroom.
-But, it will be available if needed. - I will not supervise this planning section but I will be more than glad to provide guidance and help. - 2.
+But, it will be available if needed. - I will not supervise the SECOND planning section but I will be more than glad to provide guidance and help. - 2.
 Each group must distribute the same handout, use the same visual aids, and deliver the same content.
-So, you will have to prepare together before hand. - Topics - Arbeláez, Carlos César.
-The Colors of the Mountain (Los colores de la montaña).
-Colombia.
-2010.
+So, you will have to prepare together before hand.